juanluispaz/ts-sql-query/docs/queries/select.md

 For the databases that don't support `null first` or `null last`, a proper order by that emulates that behaviour is generated.
 The `insensitive` modifier makes the ordering key-insensitive according to the [insensitive strategy](../connection-tables-views.md#insensitive-strategies) defined in your connection.
 In case the `insensitive` modifier is used in a not string column, the modifier will be just ignored.

+You can project optional values in objects as always-required properties that allow null calling `projectingOptionalValuesAsNullable()` immediately after `select(...)`.

 ## Select ordering by a not returned column